Questions and Answers About Billing and Payment

 Delivery is the cost of bringing electricity from generating stations to your home or business and is calculated using the readings on your meter that record your usage.
 Delivery charges include:

-The Transmission Charge covers the costs of transmitting electricity from generators to Mississauga.
+The Transmission Charge covers the costs of transmitting power from electricity generation stations to Mississauga.

 *The Distribution Charge helps pay for delivery of electricity to your home, as well as the cost of designing, building and maintaining the power-distribution system.
 You will pay a different charge if you are signed up with a retailer.